DataDog/kong-plugin-ddtrace/README.md

 # Datadog APM Plugin for Kong

 This plugin adds Datadog tracing to Kong.
-This version is heavily based on the [zipkin plugin](https://github.com/Kong/kong-plugin-zipkin), but is expected to be refactored as additional features are developed.
+It was originally based on the [zipkin plugin](https://github.com/Kong/kong-plugin-zipkin), although it is now significantly modified for Datadog-specific functionality.

-## Status: Early Access
+## Compatibility

-At the moment, this plugin is being made available, with known issues and incomplete features.
+This plugin is compatible with Kong Gateway v2.x and v3.x.
-It should only be used in development and testing/staging environments, and issues should be reported either via Github or by contacting your Datadog Technical Account Manager.

-This plugin is not maintained by Kong.
+The oldest version tested is v2.0.5 and the newest is v3.2.2

 ## Installation